The Yen Carry Trade and How It Affects You

 In 2018, the yen carry trade is weakening.
 The yen increased 5.8 percent in the first three months.
-Investors are betting a scandal may remove Prime Minister Shinzo Abe from office.
-That will end his expansive monetary policy.
-Also,the Bank of Japan said it may raise interest rates in 2019 as the economy improves.
+Investors bet a scandal would remove Prime Minister Shinzo Abe from office.
+That would end his expansive monetary policy.
+Also, the Bank of Japan said it may raise interest rates in 2019 as the economy improves.
 This follows almost 10 years of a weak yen that boosted the carry trade.

 The yen carry trade with the U.S. dollar took a brief hiatus in 2008.
 The Federal Reserve dropped the fed funds rate to near zero to fight the Great Recession.
 The yen carry trade continued with high-yield currencies such as the Brazilian real, Australian dollar, and Turkish lira.
 For example, many forex traders borrowed near-zero yen to buy Australian dollars that had a 4.5 percent return.

-Trading in the yen picked up in October 2012 when Shinzo Abe became Prime Minister.
+Trading in the yen picked up in October 2012 when Abe took office.
 He promised to boost economic growth by increasing government spending, lowering interest rates, and opening up trade.
 He accomplished the first two but had less progress on the third.
 Between 2010 and April 2013, the yen carry trade rose by 70 percent.
 As a result, the yen expanded its share of global forex trading to 23 percent of the total in 2013.

-Abe raised consumption taxes in 2013, sending Japan's economy back into recession.
+In 2013, Abe raised consumption taxes and sent Japan's economy back into recession.
 The Bank of Japan responded with more quantitative easing.
 By October 2014, the yen fell to a seven-year low.
 It remained at those levels in 2015.
 The U.S. dollar rate weakened in 2017 due to uncertainty over President Trump's economic policies.
 It strengthened in the latter part of the year, reviving the yen to U.S. dollar carry trade.
 But the Bank of Japan struggles to keep the yen's value low, despite QE and low interest rates.

 Forex traders purchase the yen as a hedge whenever the dollar declines.